TosbackCgusBridge-Bot/CGUs-versions/Bigpoint/Privacy Policy.md

 10 CONTACT US

-If you have questions or concerns about this Privacy Policy, contact us at privacy@bigpoint.net or write us.: Bigpoint Inc. Attention Privacy 500 Howard Street Suite 300 San Francisco, CA 94105 USA Please remember to provide your User-ID, e-mail address and, if necessary, the relevant game name(s).
+If you have questions or concerns about this Privacy Policy, contact us at privacy@bigpoint.net or write us.: Bigpoint Inc. Attention Privacy 795 Folsom St. First Floor San Francisco CA 94107 USA Please remember to provide your User-ID, e-mail address and, if necessary, the relevant game name(s).
 You can also reach us under: +1(415) 821-8112 If you have reported data privacy concerns and do not feel they have been adequately addressed, you may contact legal-us@bigpoint.net